ballerina-platform/module-ballerinax-microsoft.onedrive/README.md

     Before your app can get a token from the Microsoft identity platform, it must be registered in the Azure portal.
     Registration integrates your app with the Microsoft identity platform and establishes the information that it uses to get tokens
-    1. App Id
+    1. App ID
     2. Redirect URL
     3. App Secret <br/>

     **Step 1:** Register a new application in your Azure AD tenant.<br/>
     - In the App registrations page, click **New registration** and enter a meaningful name in the name field.
-    - In the **Supported account types** section, select Accounts in any organizational directory (Any Azure AD directory - Multi-tenant) and personal Microsoft accounts (e.g., Skype, Xbox, Outlook.com).
+    - In the **Supported account types** section, select **Accounts in any organizational directory (Any Azure AD directory - Multi-tenant) and personal Microsoft accounts (e.g., Skype, Xbox, Outlook.com)** or **Personal Microsoft accounts only**.
 Click Register to create the application.
     - Provide a **Redirect URI** if necessary.

         ![Obtaining Credentials Step 1](docs/images/s1.png)